 Instructor: Kazuko Kozai is a Senior Professor of Ikenobo Ikebana School, which is the largest Ikebana school begun in Japan in 1462.
 She has studied Ikebana for more than 40 years and teaches enthusiastically in the Denver and Boulder area.

-Special Instructions: Students are encouraged to bring their own Ikebana container (vase) and a large Kenzan (= Pin-frog, 3.5" diameter or larger) as well as garden clippers (or Ikebana scissors) so that they can take home their finished arrangement.
+Students are encouraged to bring their own Ikebana container (vase) and a large Kenzan (Pin-frog, 3.5" diameter or larger) as well as garden clippers (or Ikebana scissors) so that they can take home their finished arrangement.
 The Kenzan and Ikebana vase can be reused for future arrangements again and again for years.
-Container, Kenzan, and scissors will be lent during the class for those who don't bring their own, but then they will only bring home their flowers.
+Container, Kenzan, and scissors will be lent during the class for those who don't bring their own.